Install LAMPby Stefan Kecskes on , latest update on

 To check the version of installed Apache server, run in terminal:

 Installing the PHP is very similar to Apache.
 Again we will add the PPA from ondrej, who maintains these packages regularly and compiles the source, so that we don't have to compile.
 Currently there are different packages we could use.
-I would not develop for 5.4 as the support already ended and the security support will end in September 2015.
-I mention them just in case, somebody will need to work on some older project or wants to test the new PHP 7.
-PHP version is currently in alpha version and will be released only in October 2015, so don't use it on production environment yet.
+Just forget any version of PHP below 7, they are too old.
+Even the version 7.0 is too old and has received last security fixes on 1st of January 2019.
+I mention them just in case somebody will need to work on some older project.
+Ideally use PHP 7.3 version which is currently in stable version and will be supported until end of 2022.
 Check PHP Supported version for more details.

 |PHP Version||Personal Package Archive|

-sudo add-apt-repository ppa:ondrej/php5-5.6 sudo apt-get update sudo apt-get install php5
+sudo add-apt-repository ppa:ondrej/php sudo apt update sudo apt install php7.3

 The above code will

-add the repository to our system, then we
+add the repository ppa:ondrej/php to our system, then we

 update the system with list of packages in repositories and finally

-install php5 package.
+install php7.3 package.
 We are done with PHP and we can check the version of installed PHP with

 The above steps are here: